GoodPrior/CRoutines/README.md

 if (!mxIsDouble(__var)) mexErrMsgTxt("Not double: var");
 double var = *mxGetPr(__var);
 ```
-Similary for GET_INT().
+Similaly for GET_INT().
 Notice GET_INT() still reads a double scalar from matlab,
-and only converts it to integer in C. (Matlab default type is double, and we usually do not
+and only converts it to int type in C. (Matlab default type is double, and we usually do not
 convert it to (int32) before usage even if it's used as int).

 #### GET_DM(var, numOfDims), GET_IM(var, numOfDims)